AmandaCleto/cod3r--aprenda-flutter-e-dart-e-construa-apps-ios-e-android/readme.md

 <br>

 ## 💡 Idea:
-This repository is meant to save all the code I may write about this course. ✨
+This repository is meant to save all the code and projects I may write with this course. ✨

 <br>